 We love these woodsy stencils so we used them to make turn a cutting board into a rustic serving tray.
 We added twiggy handles to go with the menagerie of forest friends!
+It takes a little time, but you won’t believe how easy it is to stencil a tray.

 Even if you’ve never stenciled before, you can do this project.
 In this step-by-step tutorial you’ll learn everything you need to know to get started stenciling!
 Here’s a video we made showing how to paint with a stencil.
 We hope it helps!